Malbec

 age fairly well.

-Successful Argentine Malbec
+Successful Argentine malbec

 growers claim that, in order to develop full maturity and

-distinction, Malbec needs "hang time" even after sugar levels
+distinction, malbec needs "hang time" even after sugar levels

 indicate ripeness.
-Otherwise, immature Malbec can be very
+Otherwise, immature malbec can be very

 "green" tasting, without its characteristic notes of plum